Dak0r/TextAdventureJS/README.md

 - a list of `actions` which describes the `verbs` that can be used with this object. \
     each of these actions has...
     - a `text` that will be shown if the verb is used with this object
-    - zero, one or more functions listed under `action`, which can be used to change the current location and its objects (see Functions)
+    - zero, one or more functions listed under `commands`, which can be used to change the current location and its objects (see Commands)
     - a list of 'usableObjects' *which is currently unused*. \
      It is designed to implement usage of object with other objects.